AbrahamSV/simplyRSA/README.md

 The _jobs_ argument specifies how many CPUs are used in parallel for this (hence the name)

-If you are unsure of how many CPUs your PC has, by providing _-1_ you tell the function to use ALL It defaults to 5, which is a number most PCs will have.
+If you are unsure of how many CPUs your PC has, by providing _-1_ you tell the function to use ALL.
+It defaults to 5, which is a number most PCs will have.